AhmedRagabIssa/NYTimesApp/README.md

   - Pods (Alamofire, KingFisher, SwiftLint)

 # Technical Notes:
-  - Used MVC because the task is too simple and the time limitation.
+  - Used MVC because the task is too simple.
   - UI is built using storyboard & xib files.
   - Tried to build the UI simple as possible, to only achieve the functionality without any issues.
   - Added simple UI component from code 'Activity Indicator' with constraints.